Antonio Mendez | Executive Director

 Danny Fisher joins Serve Colorado after working in the federal government on emergency management and community resilience.
 He began his career in public service with a graduate internship with the U.S. Department of Justice's Community Relations Service, providing community-based conflict resolution and dialogue facilitation throughout New York State.
 Following graduate school, Danny was awarded a Presidential Management Fellowship, during which he worked with the Federal Emergency Management Agency (FEMA) in national preparedness.
 He later worked with the White House Council on Environmental Quality during the Obama Administration, where he focused on climate change preparedness and community resilience, including initiatives supporting Resilience AmeriCorps VISTA members.

-A certified mediator, Danny graduated with an MS in Negotiation and Conflict Resolution from Columbia University and a BS in Psychology from Oklahoma State University.
+A certified mediator, Danny graduated with a master's degree in negotiation and conflict resolution from Columbia University and a bachelor's degree in psychology from Oklahoma State University.

 Direct: (720) 610-6012 | firstname.lastname@example.org

 Brian Wegner is excited to return to Colorado after serving two terms as an AmeriCorps NCCC Team Leader in the Southwest Region.
 He recently completed his Master of Public Service degree at the University of Arkansas Clinton School of Public Service.
 There, Brian created and implemented educational programming for museums around the state of Arkansas, organized a student service trip to respond after Hurricane Harvey, monitored educational programming at a wildlife conservation in Namibia, and helped the City of Little Rock develop a day labor program for individuals experiencing homelessness.